Where Prophecies Run Together: Part 2 (This is also Re-creation and Rebirth: Part 4: Turtle Island)

 "They will bring new knowledge and articles that can be joined with the knowledge of this country.
 In this way two nations will join to make a mighty nation.
 This new nation will be joined by two more so that the four will form the mightiest nation of all."

 Like two streams, two nations will join together to form one mighty nation (river).
 This mighty nation will then be joined by two more nations (rivers), becoming the mightiest nation (ocean) of all.
 This powerful nation is created through pure intentions and actions.
 This metaphor of water would require that the water likewise be pure.
-This joining of two nations is mentioned in the Book of Mormon too:
+This joining of two nations is mentioned in the Covenant of Christ too:

 Conversely, in the second part of the fourth fire, when the "rivers run with poison," it is a result of greed.
 While waters running with poison has an obvious literal meaning, it also has a metaphorical one.